JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/03-Polymorphic-Lambda-Calculus/02-Related-Polymorphism-Problems.md

 ### Summary

-We made the following two changes to support the notion of a type-level variable:
+We made the following two changes to support the notion of a type-level variable.
+We won't update our type checker and type inference rules yet because there are still other issues to resolve:

 $$
 (monomorphic \ types) \quad \tau = Int | Boolean | {\color{red} \alpha} | \tau \rightarrow \tau